locol23/next-recoil-example/README.md

 # next-recoil-example

-This is a example for Next.js and Recoil
+This is an example for Next.js and Recoil

 ## Demo